|Date of Exam||29th May 2016 (Sunday)|

 Varanasi Mirzapur* Gorakhpur Lucknow Kolkata Delhi Hyderabad Chennai Bhopal Vadodara Guwahati Dimapur Kochi Jaipur Allahabad Bhubaneshwar *Rajiv Gandhi South Campus – Mirzapur.

-A single paper of 150 multiple choice questions
+- A single paper of 120 multiple choice questions with four answer choices

 Mathematical Aptitude Test Areas (+2 Level): Logarithms, Inequalities, Matrices and Determinants, Progressions, Binomial Expansion, Permutation and Combination, Equations (upto degree 2), Function and Relation, Complex Arithmetic, 2-D Coordinate Geometry, Basics of Calculus, Basic Concepts of Probability.